metauni/metauni.github.io/posts/events/seminar-slt.md

 # Singular Learning Theory

 Singularities are knowledge.
 This is a seminar on [Sumio Watanabe](http://watanabe-www.math.dis.titech.ac.jp/users/swatanab/)'s Singular Learning Theory.
 For articles that augment and complete this seminar series see [Probably Singular](https://edmundlth.github.io/posts/singular-learning-theory-part-1/).
+Thursdays `10:00am-12:00pm AEDT`.

 **Co-organisers**: Edmund Lau and Dan Murfet.